RafiAlhamd/Coffee-Code/README.md

 ### Step 2: Download and modify application files

-Download the application files and save them from:
+Download or clone the application files and save them from: https://github.com/prernabhojwani/Coffee-Code

 Open the 'Manifest.yml' file in the 'static' folder in a text editor of your choice, and edit the name of your app.
 Make sure that it is something uniques as this will be your host name too.